Good nematode control begins with identifying an infestation and determining the species and population size.

 An intensive sampling method mainly used in seed potato and consumption potato cultivation.

-Using a very intensively-taken sample, which usually involves cutting over 700 samples with a GPS-equipped quad, incipient PCN problems can be clearly visualised per sample strip, including the type determination.
+Using a very intensively-taken sample, which usually involves taking over 700 samples with a GPS-equipped quad, incipient PCN problems can be clearly visualised per sample strip, including the type determination.

 These samples are examined for the presence of cysts in the quarantine lab.
 All cysts found are checked for live larvae and eggs.
 Each sample is then examined for the presence of G. pallida, G. rostochiensis or a mixed infection of the two.
 The latter is done with a PCR test, i.e. based on DNA technology.
 A type analysis is always requested in advance.